Devtron-Genesis/wynnglobal/wp-content/plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.7.25 =
+* Fixed an issue with the content image parser, that was introduced in the previous release by accident

+= 4.7.24 =
+* Image parser - now correctly parsing images from post excerpt and contents, even if these fields are not in use

 = 4.7.23 =
 * Exclude posts - input validation (to prevent extra commas at the end)
 * Image parser - now correctly gets the first image from post contents/excerpts, instead of the second